-- (a) hold elections to the office of President; - (b) hold elections of members of Parliament; - (c) delimit the constituencies for the purpose of elections to Parliament ; and - (d) prepare electoral rolls for the purpose of elections to the office of President and to Parliament.] - (2) The Election Commission shall perform such functions, in addition to those specified in the foregoing clauses, as may be prescribed by this Constitution or by any other law.
+hold elections of members of Parliament;

+- d. prepare electoral roles for the purpose of elections to the office of President and to Parliament. - 2.
+The Election Commission shall perform such functions, in addition to those specified in the foregoing clauses, as may be prescribed by this Constitution or by any other law.

-Staff of Election Commission
+120. Staff of Election Commission